Home Courses Law LLB (Hons) Law with Integrated Foundation Year

 • The relationship between law and society

-• The impacts of morals and policy on the development of criminal law
+• The impacts of morals and policy on the development of criminal law.

-The following list of modules for this course is indicative and subject to change.
+This module list is indicative and subject to change.

 Select a year